guynir/clay/README.md

-# clay
+# Clay
-A simple blog system.
+A simple blogging system.